su-developer-society/su-developer-society.github.io/events/index.md

 - Quiz night
 - Talks from industry or lecturers
 - Student lead talk: How to customize Vim
-- Student lead talk: How to customize bash
+- Student lead talk: How to customize Bash
 - Student lead talk: What is a neural network?

 # Past Events